dymodi/dymodi.github.io/MLfolds/basics/Data-Preprocessing.md

 In this post, we introduce the basic process of data preprocessing (or data clearning).
 Data preprocessing is not a negligible and this topic is well discussed in the slides from [Indiana](https://www.cs.indiana.edu/~predrag/classes/2010springi211/week6_m.pdf) and [WashU](http://www.cs.wustl.edu/~zhang/teaching/cs514/Spring11/Data-prep.pdf).

 ## Normalizing
+Normalizing is the process of scaling the vector length to unit.
 Normalizing is an important step accodring to paper [1]. **sklearn** has provided the [normalize](http://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.normalize.html) to scale input vectors individually to unit norm (vector length).

 ## Removing Outliers
 According to [WashU](http://www.cs.wustl.edu/~zhang/teaching/cs514/Spring11/Data-prep.pdf), clustering is a good method to detect the outliers in the dataset.